UnrealSecurity/xyz-protocol/README.md

 # Xyz Network Message Protocol (TCP/IP)
 Xyz library is currently only available for C#.
-All messages are automatically compressed with Deflate before sending and decompressed when received.
+All messages are automatically compressed with Deflate before sending and decompressed upon receiving.

 ### Server example
 ```csharp